Alvaro-nt/API-To-Do/README.md

 ## Made with 🛠️

-_The following software has been used to make this projec_
+_The following software has been used to make this project_

 * [PHP](https://www.php.net/manual/es/intro-whatis.php) - Programming Languaje
 * [Symfony 5](https://symfony.es/) - Framework